Nancy H. Adsit

-Nancy H. Adsit (née, Warren; pen name, Probus; May 21, 1825 – April 27, 1902) was a 19th-century American art lecturer, art educator, and writer.
-A graduate of Ingham University, she contributed for half a century to art literature.
+Nancy H. Adsit (née, Warren; pen name, Probus; May 21, 1825 – April 27, 1902) was a 19th-century American art lecturer, art educator, and writer who contributed for half a century to art literature.
+Some of her early writings aroused antagonism, and her identity was withheld by her editor.
+It was not until many years later that she acknowledged their authorship.
 Adsit was the first woman to enter the insurance field in the United States, and, as far as is known, in the world.
-She was possessed of an unusual combination: great literary ability and excellent business sense.
-At the age of 13, she assumed charge of her own affairs and her future education.
-Some of her early writings aroused great antagonism, and her identity was withheld by her editor.
-It was not until many years later that she acknowledged their authorship.
-On the death of her husband, Charles Davenport Adsit, of Buffalo, New York in 1873, she assumed the entire charge of his business and general insurance agency.
+On the death of her husband, Charles Davenport Adsit, in 1873, she assumed the entire charge of his business and general insurance agency.
 After a very successful career in this line, she sold the business and resumed her writing.
 She contributed to the London Art Journal, writing an interesting series of articles for them on "The Black and White in Art" or "Etching and Engraving".
 This brought demands for lectures and parlor talks on art, and she began a course of classes for study.
 For many years, she delivered these lectures in the principal cities of the U.S., and her name was prominently connected with art education both in the U.S. and abroad.
-Adsit died in 1902.

 Early life and education

 Nancy H. Warren was born in Palermo, New York, May 21, 1825.
 She was of New England Puritan lineage, and was descended from the Mayflower Robinsons on her mother's side, and from the patriotic Warrens of Massachusetts on her father's side, her father being a clergyman and missionary.
 Her early life was a discipline in self-dependence, which aided and stimulated the development of an inherited force of character, enabling her to combat and conquer adverse conditions, overcome obstacles and from childhood mark out for herself and pursue steadily a career that achieved success.

 At the age of 13, she assumed entire charge of herself and her fortunes.
 The expenses of her collegiate study at Ingham University were met by teaching and journalism.